tawada/gemma-api/README.md

 ## Security
 The Gemma API uses API keys for authorization.
 Be sure to include a valid API key in the `Authorization` header of your requests.

-## License
-Specify your license or that it's available as open-source.

 ## Acknowledgements
 - Gemma PyTorch for the underlying model.
 - FastAPI for the web framework.